entoj/entoj.github.io/user/export/Overview.md

 }
 ```

-When a entity is composed out of other entities you can configure the rendering of those entities per export by adding a `export.<Exporter>[].macros.<Macro Name>` section.
-This settings are based on macro calls to give you fine grained control.
+When a entity is composed out of other entities you can configure the rendering of those composed entities per export by adding a `export.<Exporter>[].macros.<Macro Name>` section.
+This settings are based on macro calls.

 **Example:**
 ```javascript